Jordan-McGhee/d4k-2023/to-do.md

     - Add in ability to close tables with dropdown
     - Add recently updated identifier based on last update
     - Remove navigate from AdminTableRow and use something better to re-render tables
+    - add a tab section to close tabs and check values

 - QUEUE:
     <!-- - Go through queue, queueList, queueItem and update to match what is returned from database DONE -->